rlugojr/linkurious-enterprise-manual/first-visualization/create.md

 ### From the Quicksearch bar

 We can start to explore the data and have a rapid look at a node and its relations through the Quick Search bar.
-The Quick Search bar is accessible directly from the dashboard.
+The Quick Search bar is accessible directly from the Dashboard.
+Here we will look for the Company Instagram.

 ![](FromQB.png)